Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

-In this subsection, we prove a lower bound on the competitive ratio of any deterministic non-clairvoyant algorithm.
-In particular, this lower bound matches asymptotically the upper bound of \NEQUI for batched parallel jobs \cite{SunCaHs09b}, hence suggests that \NEQUI is asymptotically optimal in the batched setting.
+In this section, we prove a lower bound of $\Omega(\ln^{1/\alpha}P)$ on the competitive ratio of any non-clairvoyant algorithm even with non-uniform speed assignments.
+Since this lower bound matches the upper bound of \NEQUI for parallel jobs with identical release time, it shows that \NEQUI is asymptotically optimal in that setting.

+Before proving the lower bound, we first present a useful lemma, which gives the solution of a minimization problem.
+The proof basically transforms this minimization problem into a convex optimization problem, and solves it by applying the KKT conditions \cite{BoydVa04}.